nathancatania/website-2020/content/posts/deploy-zscaler-nss-in-azure/index.md

 toc: true
 ---

+This guide will cover deployment of a Nanolog Streaming Service (NSS) VM within Azure.
+NSS can also be deployed on-premise using an OVA file, or in AWS.

+If you're planning to integrate with Microsoft Cloud App Security (MCAS) or Azure Sentinel, you'll require a healthy NSS deployment, and it is highly recommended that you use Azure.

+> Why do I need to deploy a VM to stream logs to a SIEM?
+Can't Zscaler just send logs to my SIEM directly?

+Your logs are stored in Zscaler's Nanolog clusters in a highly compressed and encoded format.
+The NSS VM connects to both the Nanolog cluster and the Zscaler control plane, grabs the logs, decodes them, and forwards them to your SIEM over a TCP connection.
+Think of NSS as a log gateway!

+# Before you begin

+## Be aware of potential charges

-> **STOP!** You can't follow this guide without an Azure subscription.
-This guide WILL rack up some small charges for VM and storage resources in Azure, so be careful.
+You can't follow this guide without an Azure subscription.
+If you're deploying in as part of demo or lab environment, be careful: This guide WILL rack up some charges for VM and storage resources in Azure.

 If you're using the Azure Free Account, you should have US$200 of credit to use as part of your free subscription and may be able to avoid charges.

 Proceed at your own risk.

+## You'll need a subscription to the NSS feature
+Not all Zscaler subscriptions allow you to use NSS.
+In the ZIA Portal, navigate the **Administration** tab.
+If you don't see **Nanolog Streaming Service** listed as an option, then you are most likely not subscribed to the NSS feature and will need to chat to your account team.

+---

 # Part 1 - Create an NSS Virtual Appliance